timabbott/zulip/docs/outreach/gsoc.md

 ## Focus areas

-For 2022, we are particularly interested in GSoC contributors who have strong skills at visual design, HTML/CSS, mobile development, full stack feature development, performance optimization, or Electron.
+For 2023, we are particularly interested in GSoC contributors who have strong skills at stack feature development, Typescript, visual design, HTML/CSS, or performance optimization.
 So if you're an applicant with those skills and are looking for an organization to join, we'd love to talk to you!

 The Zulip project has a huge surface area, so even when we're focused on something, a large amount of essential work goes into other parts of